TechwriterSSchmidt/Haptic-Horizon/README.md

 It's designed to be a discreet, powerful companion that translates distance and temperature into intuitive vibration patterns.
 The closer or hotter the object, the more distinct the feedback.

 ## Design Philosophy & Research
-Our design is informed by research into assistive technologies (such as [PMC5375851](https://pmc.ncbi.nlm.nih.gov/articles/PMC5375851/)), which highlights the importance of:
+Our design is informed by research into assistive technologies, which highlights the importance of:

 1.  **Silent UI:** We strictly avoid audio feedback (beeps/voice) to prevent masking environmental sounds that are critical for situational awareness.
+This approach is supported by studies like [PMC5375851](https://pmc.ncbi.nlm.nih.gov/articles/PMC5375851/) and [Sensors 2023, 23(16), 7198](https://www.mdpi.com/1424-8220/23/16/7198), which emphasize the safety benefits of haptic-only feedback.
 2.  **Cognitive Load Management:** Instead of complex "haptic Morse code," we use intuitive "Hapticons" (Haptic Icons) that mimic physical sensations (e.g., a "ramp up" feeling for startup, distinct pulses for battery levels).
 3.  **Vision Substitution:** Haptic Horizon acts as a near-field environmental scanner (ETA), complementing the white cane rather than replacing it.
+4.  **Multimodal Sensing:** We combine LiDAR (active) with Thermal Imaging (passive).
+As noted in [Sensors 2023, 23(16), 7198](https://www.mdpi.com/1424-8220/23/16/7198), thermal sensors can provide unique environmental cues (like detecting corners or occupancy) that other sensors might miss, while being energy efficient.

 ## Support my projects